nevinera/rspec-cover_it/README.md

 and then `RSpec::CoverIt.setup(**config_options)` (before loading your code, as you would with any other coverage library).
 It's.. _semi_ compatible with other coverage systems - it only starts Coverage if it's not already running, and it only uses `peek_result`, so it doesn't affect other systems outcomes.
-But if you setup SimpleCov to do branch-coverage or something, that will break this gem, for now (we assume basic line-coverage style results).

 Rough configuration options:

 * `filter`: Only paths starting with this (matching this regex?) can matter